OBIWOW/OBiWoW-2025/09-Tuesday/galaxy-project-at-uio-combining-the-web-interface-and-power-of-a-high-performance-computer-cluster-fox/README.md

       - Tools (entire set of tools you can use) - LEFT
       - Menu of the selected tool (here you define how to run the tool) - CENTER
       - History (your individual workspace) - RIGHT
 4. Create a new history in the history pannel.
 Click on the + sign in the right upper corner and change the name by clicking on the name.
+Let's call it *OBiWoW2025*
-5. Upload the file `two-column-table.txt` to Galaxy.
+5. Upload a dataset:
+      - Go to `Upload` in the `Tools` menu and click on `Upload`
+      - In the pop-up window, `Choose local file` and pick `two-column-table.txt` (the file which you have just downloaded at step 1)
+      - Select `Type : txt` instead of `Auto-detect` and click on `Start`.

    This will be your first dataset in Galaxy-FOX.
 Let's do something with it -:)
-6. SINGLE JOBS - 1
+7. SINGLE JOBS - 1
       - Select the tool group `Text Manipulation` and then the tool `Convert delimiters to TAB`
       - Select the dataset `two-column-table.txt` from History, select `Commas` from the `Convert all` parameter, and run the job.
       - Examine the result.
-7. SINGLE JOBS - 2
+8. SINGLE JOBS - 2
       - Select the tool group `Text Manipulation` and then the tool `Line/Word/Character count of a dataset`.
       - Select the dataset `Convert on data X` and run the job.
       - Examine the result.
-8. WORKFLOW
+9. WORKFLOW
       - Create
           - Select `Workflows` on the top menu and click on `+Create`
           - Select the tool group `Inputs` and then the tool `Input dataset`